Blackmon’s 10th inning homer lifts Rockies past Dodgers 6-5

 DENVER (AP) — Charlie Blackmon hit a solo homer in the bottom of the 10th inning to give the Colorado Rockies a 6-5 victory over the Los Angeles Dodgers on Sunday.

 Trevor Story hit a tying sacrifice fly and Blackmon followed with a drive to right off Phil Bickford (0-1) that gave Colorado the victory in a back-and-forth game.
+“I felt today my bat was pretty competitive,” Blackmon said.
+“I was swinging pretty good.
+I just felt like I had some good pitches to hit.
+I thought I was going to hit them hard.”

 Will Smith, who homered earlier, singled off Mychal Givens (3-2) in the top of the 10th, scoring the automatic runner and putting Los Angeles up 5-4.
 But the Dodgers, who also blew a lead in the ninth, could not hold on.
 Their winning streak ended at four, and their eight-game run against the Rockies was also snapped.
+“It’s a good win right there,” Blackmon added. “(Rockies starter) Jon Gray pitched so well today, I wish he would have gotten the win.
+But we really had to battle today.
+It wasn’t an easy win.
+There were times it looked like we might not win.
+Then it looked like we would win.
+It was back and forth.
+That was a good one for us going into an off day.”
+The Rockies earned their 10th win in their final at bat this season, tops in the majors.
+They improved to 5-5 in extra innings.
+The Dodgers fell to 1-9 in extra innings.

+“I think we’re fine,” Dodgers manager Dave Roberts said.
+“I thought the guys pitched well.
+They just got some hits when they needed them.
+We got beat today.”

 Justin Turner also homered for the Dodgers, who return home for an NL West showdown with the division-leading San Francisco Giants.
 The teams open a four-game series Monday.